 My AWS Background

 I have roughly four years experience in AWS, my first use case for the platform was Elastic Map Reduce, where I set up Hadoop clusters to run Apache Pig scripts for a recommender engine.
 In those four years I, like most, have used services based on the commercial need at the time; EC2/RDS/Route 53 for hosting then got more sophisticated with Cloudformation, caching etc. AWS has evolved enormously in that time and it’s difficult not to stick with the toolset you know works, even when a better fit tool is released.
 With AWS it is obviously valuable to seek external courses to push yourself out of just using the standard patterns.
 Once you’ve expanded your knowledge you then use certification as a means of validating what you know.
-The combination of hands-on experience and study is a must to pass this certification, you really need be using what you’ve studied before sitting the exam.
+The combination of hands-on experience and study is a must to pass this certification, you need be using what you’ve studied before sitting the exam.

 As a first step for getting ready, make sure you’re on the same page as everyone else in terms of how you are leveraging AWS.
 To do this I used the following courses:

-ACloudGuru: I highly recommend AWS Certified DevOps Engineer Professional course for anyone hoping to pass the exam, it brought me up to speed with the more recent and advanced features of AWS I wouldn’t regularly get to use in a business-as-usual environment.
+ACloudGuru: I recommend AWS Certified DevOps Engineer Professional course for anyone hoping to pass the exam, it brought me up to speed with the more recent and advanced features of AWS I wouldn’t regularly get to use in a business-as-usual environment.
 This course should be taken months before you plan to take the exam so you can start using the advanced features and be comfortable with them.
 I found it evened my skills out and many answers are given in the course that helped when it came to reasoning through exam questions.
 Even beyond the exam, Adrian and Nick (creators of the course) provide a great deal of AWS knowledge that is going to make you a more effective AWS engineer.

 CloudAcademy: I found the content here useful, and it complemented what was on ACloudGuru.
 Focus on the practice exam available for DevOps Professional, the questions can give you an idea of where you are in your study and give you an insight into some of the fringe knowledge you’re going to need to know to pass the exam.
 The answers to the questions in the practice exams lead back to relevant AWS whitepapers and documentation that is going to be mandatory reading before sitting the exam.